 Taming Your Dragon – Solving the Challenges Faced by Today’s CFOs

 As the grandfather of a 3-year-old and a near 3-year-old I hear a lot about Dragons.
 When they first meet these fire breathing beasts our youngsters share a lot of skepticism.
-But as the stories unravel and they learn more about the Dragons they find ways to befriend them ….and almost every tail ends with the dragon flying them wherever they want to go.
+But as the stories unravel and they learn more about the Dragons they find ways to befriend them ….and almost every tale ends with the dragon flying them wherever they want to go.

 Taming dragons is a lot like taming the Challenges Modern CFOs are facing in These Times of Constant Change.